 Remember to use a relative cell reference with no $ sign, so the formula gets adjusted for other cells when copied down the column:

-Based on the above examples, let's deduce the general pattern for Excel's 3D reference and 3D formula.
+Based on the above examples, let's make a generic Excel's 3D reference and 3D formula.

 Excel 3-D reference

 When using such 3-D formulas in Excel, all worksheets between First_sheet and Last_sheet are included in calculations.

 Note.
 Not all Excel functions support 3D references, here is the complete list of functions that do.